lmrl-bio/lmrl-bio.github.io/call.md

 ---
 layout: default
 ---
 The call for **300-500 word abstracts** is now closed.
-Thank you to those who submitted.
-Soon, we will be announcing a call for posters -- stay tuned.
+Thank you to those who submitted and good luck.
+Soon we will be announcing a call for posters -- thanks for staying tuned.

 We encourage those with limited funding to apply for up to **$500** of support under [Travel Awards](https://lmrl-bio.github.io/travel).
 ## Guidelines